 So what shouldn’t you do in Japan?

 - Littering – Japan is a clean country and it wants to stay that way.
-Japanese are taught since a young age that clean means good.
+Japanese are taught from a young age that clean means good.
 You will rarely see a graffiti or even street bins.
 So how come streets are so well looked after?
-It’s because people have been taught to always take responsibility of their own mess and take any rubbish they create home with them to dispose of.
+It’s because people have been taught to always take responsibility for their own mess and take any rubbish they create home with them to dispose of.
 Children have to clean their own schools and private homes or business have to keep their areas clean.
 If you are caught littering, you can be fined for up to 30 000 yen.

 - Smoking outside – You don’t tend to see people walking along the street smoking as you might do in Europe or America.
-This is because walking and smoking is illegal in some areas and it’s not uncommon to see “smoke patrol” on busy areas like Omotesando or Shinjuku to enforce the rules.
+This is because walking and smoking are illegal in some areas and it’s not uncommon to see “smoke patrol” in busy areas like Omotesando or Shinjuku to enforce the rules.
 There are plenty of smoking areas if you keep your eyes well opened.
-If not, best bet is outside konbinis, hotels, bars or large train stations.
+If not, the best bet is outside konbinis, hotels, bars or large train stations.
 Again, if you open your eyes, you might see some men pretending to hide their cigarette as they walk.
 If you get caught, you will be fined a 1,000 yen.

 - Taxi doors – Japanese taxis have automatic doors so feel like a VIP by letting the drivers pen and close the door for you; they get offended if you open the door yourself.

 - Slippers on tatami – slippers should not be worn on tatami floors.
-So if you are staying at a ryokan with tatami mat in the room, you will be asked to war them only in the hallways or other areas within the premises.
+So if you are staying at a ryokan with tatami mat in the room, you will be asked to wear them only in the hallways or other areas within the premises.

-- Tipping – There is no custom of tipping waiters at restaurants or taxi drivers like it is he case in many European or American cities.
+- Tipping – There is no custom of tipping waiters at restaurants or taxi drivers like it is the case in many European or American cities.
 Tipping can be confusing for them or even insulting.